Carol Baird Ellan: Further challenges as Chief Judge

 In 2002, Baird Ellan was advised of the possibility of a criminal investigation into a judge presiding in Prince George.
 She took immediate steps to have the judge removed from his sitting duties and placed under a conduct investigation, following which several young female complainants came forward with allegations of sexual abuse at the hands of the judge.
 Judge David Ramsay was ultimately convicted of several counts of sexual assault in 2004, and sentenced to seven years' imprisonment.
 He died in prison, in 2008.

 After the end of her term as Chief Judge, Baird Ellan declined to pursue the customary elevation to Supreme Court and elected to resume sitting as a judge in her community of North Vancouver.
 During her seven years presiding there, she published more than 300 decisions in the criminal, small claims and family spheres.
 These, as well as her decisions prior to 2005, may be viewed on www.canlii.org.

 In 2012, Baird Ellan retired from the Provincial Court bench and resumed practice as a lawyer, concentrating in family law and family mediation.
-She worked primarily for low income clients at nominal rates, or pro bono, assisting clients who were unable to afford the customary legal fees [of $200 – 400 per hour] charged by experienced family lawyers.
+For the next decade, she worked primarily for low income clients at nominal rates, or pro bono, assisting clients who were unable to afford the customary legal fees charged by experienced family lawyers.